 But, if you put in the effort, I PROMISE you it will pay off in SPADES!

-In case you can't find Sui Mi Ya Cai in your grocery store, you can purchase it here.
-(I don't get anything if you click this link.....just want to provide it so you can make the dish)
+In case you can't find Sui Mi Ya Cai in your grocery store, you can purchase it here. (full disclosure this is an affiliate link, so I may get some money if you choose to buy this)

 Comment below and let me know what you think!
 And if you make this recipe, tag your pics #amenuforyou.
 I love seeing what's cooking in your kitchen from A Menu for You!